Israeli police say woman with knife shot dead in West Bank | Law-Order

 - Israel

-Several amateur videos captured by Palestinians at the crossing showed the woman lying on the ground at the Israeli side of the crossing.
-Police later said she was a 28-year old Palestinian woman.
+Israeli police said a Palestinian woman carrying a knife ran toward an Israeli military checkpoint on Saturday and was shot dead by a private security guard.
+The shooting took place at the Qalandiya checkpoint near Jerusalem, one of the largest in the occupied West Bank.
+Amateur video posted online showed the woman lying on the ground at the crossing.
+Police identified her as a 28-year-old resident of a West Bank refugee camp.

-Qalandia is the main crossing point for Palestinian residents of the West Bank entering Israel, especially those bound for Jerusalem.
-The checkpoint is operated by private security firms, but Israeli police deploy after violent incidents.
-The official Palestinian news agency, Wafa, reported that Israeli forces closed the crossing point on both sides.
+The woman was fifth Palestinian to be killed by Israeli security forces in the West Bank this week.
+On Thursday, three Palestinians, including two members of the Palestinian security forces, were shot dead during a raid by Israeli undercover troops in the town of Jenin.
+On Friday, a 15-year-old boy was killed by soldiers during protests against a settler outpost near the town of Beita.

-Starting five years ago, Palestinians launched stabbing and car-ramming attacks against Israelis in the occupied West Bank and annexed east Jerusalem, but the attacks have waned in recent years.
+Starting five years ago, Palestinians launched a series of stabbing and car-ramming attacks against Israelis in the West Bank and Israeli-annexed east Jerusalem.
+Rights groups have alleged that Israeli troops often use excessive force against Palestinians.

-The Palestinians seek the West Bank, where the Palestinian Authority exerts limited self-rule, as part of a future state alongside Gaza and east Jerusalem.
-Israel says Jerusalem is indivisible.
-Peace negotiations have stalled for many years.
+The violence takes place in the context of the unresolved Israeli-Palestinian conflict.
+Talks about setting up a Palestinian state alongside Israel faltered years ago, while Israeli settlement expansion on war-won land continues.
+The Palestinians seek a state in the West Bank, Gaza and east Jerusalem, territory Israel captured in the 1967 Mideast war.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)